byroot/byroot.github.io/_posts/2025-01-23-io-instrumentation.markdown

 that can help you have a better pitcture of how much "thread stalling" your application is experiencing.

-Also, I don't keep a close eye on the various application performance monitoring services out there, but my hope when adding these new APIs was that they wouldl eventually integrate it in their offering.
+Also, I don't keep a close eye on the various application performance monitoring services out there, but my hope when adding these new APIs was that they would eventually integrate it in their offering.
 Not sure if some did already.